Hornsby Heights suburb profile

 Hornsby Heights property market performance

-Hornsby Heights has experienced a positive trend in its property market over the past 12 months, with house values increasing by 6.5%.
-The current median house price stands at $1.73 million.
-However, the unit market remains inactive, with no significant sales or price changes reported.
+Hornsby Heights has experienced a positive trend in its property market over the past 12 months, with house values increasing by 5.3%.
+The current median house price stands at approximately $1.74 million.
+There is no data available for units, indicating a lack of unit sales in the area.

 | Houses | Units | |